 Further details on the requirements for licensure may be found under Applications and Forms.

 No, not directly.
 In order to obtain licensure in Arizona, a dentist must graduate from an ADA accredited program and receive a diploma conferring a degree of DDS or DMD.
-However, and indirectly, if a dentist or hygienist has been licensed in another US jurisdiction for at least one year may qualify for a license in Arizona through our universal licensing pathway.
+However, and indirectly, if a dentist or hygienist has been licensed in another US jurisdiction for at least one year may qualify for a license in Arizona through the Universal Licensing Recognition pathway pursuant to A.R.S. § 32-4302.

-No. The Arizona State Dental Board may grant licensure by credential to applicants who have successfully completed a clinical examination that is found by the Board to be substantially equivalent to the Western Regional Examining Board examination.
-However, if a dentist or hygienist has been licensed in another US jurisdiction for at least one year may qualify for a license in Arizona through our universal licensing pathway.
+No. The Arizona State Dental Board may grant licensure by credential to applicants who have successfully completed a clinical examination of another state or testing agency more than five years before submitting an application for licensure in Arizona.
+However, if a dentist or hygienist has been licensed in another US jurisdiction for at least one year and maintains an Arizona residence, you may qualify for a license in Arizona through the Universal Licensing Recognition pathway pursuant to A.R.S. § 32-4302.

 All applicants for licensure pay an initial pro-rated license fee.
-Dentists pay $110 and Dental Hygienists pay $55 for licensure through the next June 30.
+Dentists pay $110 and Dental Hygienists pay $55 for licensure through your first renewal date, which is your birth month and may happen within the same year you receive your initial license since your renewal is dependent on your birth month.

 The fee for the Arizona Dental Jurisprudence Examination is $300 for Dentists and $100 for Dental Hygienists.

-Dental applicants for licensure by credential pay an additional $2,000 fee and Dental Hygienists pay an additional $1000 fee.
+Dental applicants for licensure by credential and universal license recognition, which is also credentialing, pay an additional $2,000 fee and Dental Hygienists pay an additional $1,000 fee.

-No. In order to maintain licensure, individuals must complete the required number of continuing education hours and pay the appropriate renewal fees on or before every third June 30.
+No. In order to maintain licensure, individuals must complete the required number of continuing education hours and pay the appropriate renewal fees on or before your birth month every third year.

-The law requires that licensees provide the Board with a current primary mailing address and that dentists provide the address of each practice location.
-Licensees must inform the Board, in writing, within 10 days of a change to either the primary mailing address or any practice location.
+The law requires that all licensees provide the Board with an address of record and that dentists also provide the address of each of their practice locations.
+All licensees must inform the Board, in writing, within 10 days of a change to their address of record and for dentists this also includes any practice location change.

 Dentists are required to report any theft or loss of controlled substances to the Board of Dental Examiners, the Drug Enforcement Agency and local law enforcement.